-London Borough of Newham School Admission Oversubscription Criteria For entry from September 2020
+London Borough of Newham School Admission Oversubscription Criteria For entry from September 2021

-Children with Statutory Statements of Special Educational Needs or Education Health and Care Plans will have a school named in their statement/plan before all other applicants are considered.
+Children with an Education Health and Care Plan will have a school named in their plan before all other applicants are considered.

 If we have more applications under the above considerations, than we have places available, we will apply the admissions criteria below to decide which applicant gets priority.
 Children in a lower priority group will not be offered a place unless all the children in the group or groups higher have been offered.